-Our tour included a tasty buffet lunch, and shower and locker facilities are available.
-All in all, it was an absolutely amazing day.
+The tour included a tasty buffet lunch, and shower and locker facilities were available for us to use.
+All in all, it was an absolutely amazing day out.

-Despite the warnings prior to the tour about interacting with the island’s famous dingoes, we didn’t see any.
+We had hoped to spot some of the island’s famous dingoes (from a safe distance!), but they were nowhere to be found.
 It didn’t matter.
-We were completely enthralled by what we did see, and by our driver’s fascinating and entertaining stories.
+We were completely enthralled by what we did see, and by our guide’s fascinating and entertaining stories.

-The Remote Fraser Island One Day Tour via catamaran with Tasman Venture Tours the following day was another big holiday highlight for us.
-We visited parts of the island only accessible by boat (where we could then go ashore on amphibious zodiacs).
+The following day was another big holiday highlight for us.
+We headed out with Tasman Venture Tours on a catamaran to visit parts of the island only accessible from the water.
 The day had the perfect balance between food, relaxation, and activities.
-We snorkelled (stinger suits were required and provided), canoed along the coastline and up mangrove creeks, swam in freshwater creeks, climbed a sand dune, and enjoyed a high-speed tow behind the zodiac on an inflatable seat.
+We snorkelled (stinger suits were required and provided), canoed along the coastline, swam in freshwater creeks, climbed a sand dune, and enjoyed a high-speed tow on an inflatable seat.
 Even my parents had a go!

 Hervey Bay turned out to be the perfect Queensland family getaway destination.
 We’re back at home, ignoring the unpacking and washing, and already planning our next Aussie journey of discovery together!

 Karen Darling is a freelance writer based in Adelaide.